scott-hollingsworth/sample-java-crawler/README.md

 ## Running the app
 1. Run with the command `./gradlew clean bootrun`
 1. Test the endpoint with `curl http://localhost:8080/crawl?url=<-- url to be crawled>`

+## Implementation Reasoning
+* Used the Jsoup library for:
+    * Fetching webpages
+    * Internal processing
+* Kept track of pages visited using internal list
+* Used Que to determine pages that still needed visiting

+## Tradeoffs
+* Opinionated implementation using Jsoup
+* Married to dependencies chosen

+## Future Inhancements
+* Refactor and clean code
+* Isolate dependencies (Jsoup), allowing easier swapping of approaches
+* Implement better error handling